Projective Cones for Sequential Dispersing Billiards: Uniform Hyperbolicity, Singularities and Transfer Operators

-Remark that this distance does not require that $\cS_{-1}^T$ and $\cS_{-1}^{\tT}$ be close as sets.
-This is to account for the fact that if we slide or deform scatterers from configuration $Q$ to configuration $\widetilde Q$, $\cS_{-1}^{\tT}$ may acquire new connected components if the movement occurs near a double or triple tangency.

-\subsection{Growth lemma}
+\subsection{Growth Lemma}

-Although all maps in $\cF(\tau_*, \cK_*, E_*)$ enjoy the uniform properties {\bf (H1)}-{\bf (H5)}, in Section~\ref{sec:scale}, we will find it convenient to increase the contraction provided in \eqref{eq:one step} by replacing $T$ with a higher iterate $T_n$ and choosing $\delta_0$ sufficiently small so that \eqref{eq:one step} holds for $T _*= T_n$ with constant $\theta_0^n$.
-This is possible since if $W$ is a stable curve, then there exists $C>0$, depending only on the family $\cF(\tau_*, \cK_*, E_*)$, such that $|T^{-1}W| \le C|W|^{1/2}$ \cite[Exercise~4.50]{chernov book}.
-Thus we may choose $\delta_0$ so small that no connected component of $T_k^{-1}(W)$ is longer than $\delta_0$ for $k=0, \ldots, n$.
+Although all maps in $\cF(\tau_*, \cK_*, E_*)$ enjoy the uniform properties {\bf (H1)}-{\bf (H5)}, in Section~\ref{sec:scale}, we will find it convenient to increase the contraction provided in \eqref{eq:one step} by replacing $T$ with a higher iterate $T_n$ and choosing $\delta_0$ sufficiently small so that \eqref{eq:one step} holds for $T _*:= T_n$ with constant $\theta_0^n$.
+This is possible since if $W$ is a stable curve, then there exists $C>0$, depending only on the family $\cF(\tau_*, \cK_*, E_*)$, such that, for each $T\in \cF(\tau_*, \cK_*, E_*)$, $|T^{-1}W| \le C|W|^{1/2}$ \cite[Exercise~4.50]{chernov book}.
+Thus we may redefine $\delta_0$ so small that no connected component of $T_k^{-1}(W)$ is longer than $\delta_0$, from hypothesis {\bf (H1)}, for $k=0, \ldots, n$.
 Since no artificial subdivisions are necessary, we apply \eqref{eq:one step} inductively in $k$ to obtain the desired contraction.